 • Any child/teen engaged in self-directed learning

-• Independent home/unschoolers who want a working space outside the home and who want a community
+• Independent home/unschoolers who want a workspace and community outside the home